cookies-xor-cream/HugoTest/content/posts/poetry/wip/allegedly_the_funeral_afterparty_always_sucks_probably_because_im_not_there.md

 And the reaper when he decided to try,
 To do his fucking job and come to take a life.

-We're like amistake on purpose, or something in that vein, We're living in a necrocracy, or some equivalent reign.
+We're like a mistake on purpose, or something in that vein, We're living in a necrocracy, or some equivalent reign.